amzn/style-dictionary/docs/tokens.md

 }
 ```

 You might prefer authoring your design token files in Javascript because it can be a bit more friendly to read and write (don't have to quote keys, can leave dangling commas, etc.).
-Writing your design token files as Javascript gives you more freedom to do complex things like generating many properties based on code:
+Writing your design token files as Javascript gives you more freedom to do complex things like generating many tokens based on code:

 ```javascript
 const Color = require('tinycolor2');